 Bali is a favourite destination for many people around the world…However, I was pretty disappointed, but everyone has different views!
 Explanation down below.

-There is an activity to suit every soul.
+There is an activity for everyone!
 Experience surfing, yoga, mediation, trekking, delicious food, and nightlife.
 The food was honestly the highlight of the whole trip!